McTavishLab/extensiphy/tutorial/extensiphy_tutoria.md

 $ ./extensiphy.sh -u PHYLO -b ON -a ./testdata/combo.fas -t ./testdata/combo.tre -d ./testdata -o fourth_extensiphy_run
 ```
 One the run completes, you should see a few additional files compared to our previous outputs.
-The complete `outputs` folder should look something like this:
+The complete `RESULTS` folder should look something like this:

 ```
 extended.aln                                                      RAxML_info.consensusFULL